 Beginning to fall in love with black and white photography I took a dark room course in Philadelphia and several courses at what was then Maine Photographic Workshop.
 After that, like many people I left my darkroom behind and moved into the Digital World with Adobe Photoshop and Lightroom, and DxO and Skylum plug-ins

 Several years ago I began to narrow the scope of both the equipment I was using and the subject matter of my photographs.
 It was clear to me that my real interest was Street Photography.
 Going down that route I found that mirrorless cameras fit my needs.
-Currently I use a FujiX100f, a Fuji Xpro2 and a Leica Q. I limit myself to 18mm, 23mm and 35mm lenses.
+Currently I use a FujiX100f, a Fuji Xpro2 and a Leica Q. I use prime lenses, 16mm,18mm, 23mm and 35mm.

-In addition I have participated in destination workshops with Valerie Jardin (New York Paris, Normandy, and Rome), Doug Kaye (Havana), Bob Sacha with National Geographic Expeditions (New York), Stella Johnson (Miami).
+In addition I have participated in destination workshops with Valerie Jardin (New York Paris, Normandy, and Rome), Doug Kaye (Havana), Bob Sacha with National Geographic Expeditions (New York), Stella Johnson (Street Photo Miami).